 At the moment, we don’t support orientation changes (e.g. landscape to portrait) in Figma prototypes.

-You should ensure that the orientation of your prototype is consistent throughout the test — always portrait, or always landscape.
+The orientation of your prototype should stay consistent throughout the test.
+In other words, always portrait, or always landscape.

 File size

-We use Figma's own embed feature so that your prototypes render exactly as they appear in Figma.
-This allows you to take advantage of many of their native features, but it also means that you may encounter issues when loading particularly large Figma prototypes or files in Maze.
+We use Figma’s own embed feature so that your prototypes render exactly as they appear in Figma.
+This allows you to take advantage of many of their native features.
+However, it also means that you may encounter issues when loading particularly large Figma prototypes or files in Maze.

-Mobile testers in particular can struggle to open mazes associated with large Figma prototypes because of the relatively small amount of memory they have.
+Mobile participants in particular can struggle to open mazes associated with large Figma prototypes because of the relatively small amount of memory available.

-On iOS devices, the memory limits implemented by Apple may cause the test to time out and crash completely or you may be returned to the welcome screen repeatedly.
+On iOS devices, memory limits implemented by Apple may cause the test to time out and crash completely.

-Keep in mind that Figma files can become quite large, either because they include multiple pages with lots of additional frames, or because the prototype frames are very large and/or contain high-resolution embedded PNGs.
+Figma files can become quite large.
+This can happen due to multiple pages with lots of additional frames, or prototype frames being large and/or containing high-resolution embedded PNGs.
 Files that are too large may lead to loading issues when importing prototypes as well as when testing.

 For this reason, we highly recommend optimizing your Figma prototypes before importing them to Maze.